With so many exceptional beaches so close to the city centre, Adelaide's sand and surf are virtually inescapable.

-One of my favourite things about our metropolitan beaches is the fact that they’re so accessible.
+One of my favourite things about Adelaide's metropolitan beaches is the fact that they’re so accessible.
 Feeling drained after a day at work?
-Jump in the car, chuck on your bathers and within the hour you can be sprawled on a towel in the sun at Semaphore or perfecting your freestyle at Moana.
+Jump in the car, chuck on your swimmers and within the hour you can be sprawled on a towel in the sun at Semaphore or perfecting your freestyle at Moana.

 With so many options so close to the city, it’s easy to be overwhelmed.
 But fear not.
 Here you’ll find a list of the best metropolitan beaches in South Australia.

 Family-friendly Glenelg is our most popular metropolitan beach.
 It’s also the easiest to access.
-Jetty Road – a bustling mix of quality cafés, clothing boutiques and restaurants – is just a 20 minute drive from the city centre.
-Don’t want to take the car?
-Just hop on the tram.
-It runs from the Entertainment Centre, through the heart of the city and drops you at Moseley Square, just metres away from the water at Glenelg.
+Just hop on the tram from the city and get off at Moseley Square, just metres away from the water at Glenelg.